Edman walkoff homer lifts Cards over Reds, Goldy streak ends

 Juan Yepez singled and Edman reached down for a slider at the knees, driving the ball to right-center for his sixth home run and giving the Cardinals their third walkoff win this season.

+“I really enjoyed it,” Cardinals manager Oliver Marmol said.
+“He took a good swing right there.
+We did have some opportunities, came up short a couple times, but kept taking our shot.
+It's part of the game.
+Sometimes it works out.
+Sometimes it doesn't.
+Heck of a swing by Tommy.”

-St. Louis (34-26) won the first two games of the three-game series and sent the NL-worst Reds (20-39) to their fourth straight loss and seventh defeat in nine games,
+St. Louis (34-26) won the first two games of the three-game series and sent the NL-worst Reds (20-39) to their fourth straight loss and seventh defeat in nine games.
+The Cardinals have won 14 of their last 22.

 Nick Wittgren (1-0) pitched a one-hit ninth for his first win with St. Louis.